bokeh/bokeh/examples/README.md

 ### [`server`](server/)

-This folder contains a collection of examples that demonstrate how to create interactive web applications using Bokeh server
+This folder contains a collection of examples that demonstrate how to create interactive web applications using Bokeh server.

 ### [`styling`](styling/)